AtmoFX/bigint/documentation/fibonacci.md

 ## Alternative implementations

-Several approaches allow the execution time to be greatly cut, among which we can list the following.
+Temporarily setting aside the limitations 64-bit integers, several approaches allow the execution time to be greatly cut, among which we can list the following.

 ### Dynamic programming / memoization